 Bringing Offbeat Home & Life's voice to Dwell, and overcoming my own impostor syndrome #Site News#eco-friendly#Seattle Posted Jul 25 2016 Ariel arielmstallings In March, I got an email from a Columbia classmate who works at Dwell.
 "I have a Seattle house that will be featured in the July / August Smart Tech issue.
 Are you interested in writing it?
 It would have to be a reaaallly quick turnaround though — as in, two weeks from now."
 I immediately said yes, and then was like "Wait, oh my god: what have I done?"
 Despite the fact that I have been the publisher of a home decor website for five years, home decor is not my native language.
 Furthermore, this wasn't an article about home decor — this was an article about Design-with-a-capital-D. I'd need to interview the architect who built the house, and the founder of the startup that produces the technology.
 Me?
 Do interviews?
 But I'm a… blogger!
 "This isn't written in the first person, right?"
 I confirmed with the editor, who laughed at me and was like, no dumb-ass: Dwell Magazine doesn't do first-person bullshit like your silly blog.
 (She didn't say that, but you know.)
 I also had to research Passive Home certification, which gets pretty nerdy.
 I had to learn about heat pumps and argon-gas filled windows.
 A fact checker would be calling my sources to confirm every detail I included in the article.
 Summary: I'd need to dust off my freelance journalist cap and actually, like, do some real writing for a change.
 For someone else.
 In another publication's voice.
 (No swearing?
 WTF!)
 Related Post Beating Impostor Syndrome One of the fantastic commenters of Offbeat Home recently referenced "Impostor Syndrome" in a comment that Ariel then picked up on.
 I felt the need...
 Read more I spent more time than I'd like to admit freaking out a bit.
 Impostor syndrome!
 What if my article sucks?
 What if my "real" writing has atrophied to the point that it's unprintable?
 Wait, when was the last time I wrote for a magazine?
 (Answer: ReadyMade, a magazine that stopped publishing five years ago!)
 What if the voice isn't right for the publication?
 Alternately, what if I pasteurize my writing so much for a mainstream publication that my writing is unrecognizable?
 I dealt with all these anxieties in the way I usually do, which is violently overcompensating for my insecurities by working myself to the bone.
 The article was only 800 words long for fuck's sake, but I did four hours of interviewing, transcribed the interviews for days, chewed over my drafts over and over again, and submitted it all three days ahead of schedule.
 "At least if it sucks, I'll know that I got it done early," I whined to myself.
 Well, apparently it didn't suck because not only did it get published, but I even made the contributor's page… and they left in the first sentence, which is a wakka-wakka Seattle cultural joke.
 Moral of the story?
 If you want to see what the publisher behind Offbeat Home & Life sounds like when she's doing Real Writing For A Respectable Home Design Publication, read the article on Dwell: The New Home On the Block That Uses 90 Percent Less Energy It should be noted that my first answer about living in a smart home included my story about Alexa playing me vagina music, but that was edited out.
 HA!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+Fix Typo Ariel Author of three editions of the Offbeat Bride book and the forthcoming From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-Subscribe to her newsletter to get the behind-the-scenes stuff.
+She writes weekly essays for her new publication, The Afterglow.
 PREVIOUS How can I get a packrat to stop giving me stuff?
 NEXT How a colorful wedding cake inspired this colorful nursery design Show/Hide comments [ 8 ] Good for you!!
 Reply Congratulations!
 Reply Congratulations!
 This was funny to read because the way you agonized over your article is the same way I agonize over anything I've ever submitted to OBB or OBH with the glaringly awesome exception that I'm able to swear!
 Reply Gratz on the article!!
 Always fun to step out of the comfort zone once in a while 🙂 Reply Fantastic!
 Many congratulations! 🙂 Reply I love this!
 I am agonizing over a website launch and Impostor Syndrome is stalking me!
 Also, I loved your writing in Ready Made!
 I was so sad to see that mag go by the wayside.
 Happy to have found your fount of info here.
 Reply Congratulations, Ariel!
 The article was good and those high school kids were right–the house is cool. ;P Reply This is awesome!
 Way to go, Ariel!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
-Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.